shankardesigner/TeamXI/README.md

 ~190 KB), so they need neither the real `data/` nor a network.
 Dates are pinned to 2025-10-31 so the rolling form window can't slide off the fixtures.

-CI runs both suites on every push and PR — see `.github/workflows/ci.yml`.

 ## Training

 `train/batting_train.py` and `train/bowling_train.py` were run in Google Colab and